Italy • UNESCO World Heritage Site

 Imperial Construction (70-80 AD)

 Emperor Vespasian initiated construction around 70 AD on Nero's Golden House lake site.
-His son Titus completed and inaugurated the amphitheatre in 80 AD with 100 days of celebratory games.
+His son Titus completed and inaugurated the amphitheater in 80 AD with 100 days of celebratory games.
 Emperor Domitian added final modifications including hypogeum underground chambers.

 Golden Age of Spectacles (80-217 AD)